hubotio/hubot/docs/patterns.md

 ## Restricting access to commands

-One of the awesome features of Hubot is its ability to make changes to a production environment with a single chat message.
+One of the awesome features of Botforge is its ability to make changes to a production environment with a single chat message.
 However, not everyone with access to your chat service should be able to trigger production changes.

 There are a variety of different patterns for restricting access that you can follow depending on your specific needs: